Startup valuation guide: 6 methods for valuing a startup during a market downturn

 Of course, the most foolproof way to raise funds for your company is by listening and delivering value to your customers—accurate valuations and investor offers will follow.

 In the meantime, though, it’s important to manage your existing funds properly, so you can reduce burn and achieve the best valuation possible.
-By showing you where your money is being spent, Ramp’s corporate card for startups and other offerings can help you streamlining operations, grow sustainably, and later on, make the most of VC and programmatic funding.
+By showing you where your money is being spent, Ramp’s corporate card for and accounting software for startups can help you streamlining operations, grow sustainably, and later on, make the most of VC and programmatic funding.

 To learn how Ramp can help you save time and money during fundraising and beyond, take a tour of our product today.